 In 1993 the Corps decided to break VMAQ-2's detachments into three separate five aircraft squadrons with VMAQ-1 and -3 joining the original unit at Cherry Point.
-The Whidbey reserve unit, VMAQ-4, became a Regular Marine squadron at the same time and moved to Cherry Point to give the service a quartet of Prowler squadrons in North Carolina.
+The Whidbey reserve outfit, VMAQ-4, became a Regular Marine organization at the same time and moved to Cherry Point to give the service a quartet of Prowler squadrons in North Carolina.

-Since then the four Marine Prowler squadrons have made repeated deployments to exotic locations throughout the world and been involved in combat operations in the Balkans, Iraq, Libya and Afghanistan.
+From this point on the four Marine Prowler squadrons made repeated deployments to exotic locations throughout the world and been involved in combat operations in the Balkans, Iraq, Libya and Afghanistan.

 Standard (introduced 1971): Also referred to as "Basic" the Standard arrived at VAQ-129 in February 1971 and, in 1972, went directly into combat with VAQ-132 in Vietnam when the Scorpions made the first Prowler deployment in USS America (CVA-66) as a member of CVW-8.
 The Lancers of VAQ-131 quickly followed to the war zone aboard the USS Enterprise (CVAN-65).